chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 URL.
 Otherwise, the `arguments` are passed as the request body's data and the encoding depends on the `"Content-Type"` provided in the `headers` object.

-The `timeout` property MUST be a JSON number specifying how long the request should take to complete.
+The `timeout` property MUST be either a JSON number specifying how long the request should take to complete.
+Or a JSON array that MUST made of two JSON numbers, the first one indicating the connection timeout, the second the request timeout to respond.

 The HTTP provider MUST return an object with the following properties: